junguler/_image-manipulation/Ascii-image-converter/README.md

 | `--only-save` | don't print ascii art on the terminal if some saving flag is passed |
 | `--formats` | display supported input formats |

-note: for the sake of keeping the table orginized, the description is not as verbose as the original repo page.
+note: for the sake of keeping the table organized, the description is not as verbose as the original repo page.

 ## basic usage
 ```